mwolfhoffman/local-library-django/readme.md

 # Library

-Django application that creates a Library with Books, Authors, and BookInstances that can be checked out.
+Django application that creates a Library with Books to be checked out.

 ## To Install
 1. `python3 -m venv venv`